SriniPai285/Temp-/js.md

 >
 >Internet Explorer/Edge: Chakra

+## Let's create a html file that gives an alert.

 **1.Open a blank text file in any text editor with its extension as ".html".**

 >eg. helloWorld.html